efoertsch/SoaringForecast/README.md

-# SoaringWeather
+# SoaringForecast
-Display weather information and soaring forecasts of interest to New England glider pilots.
+Display soaring forecast and weather information of interest to New England glider pilots.

 Currently displays:
+1. New England soaring forecasts from Greater Boston Soaring Club RASP (http://www.soargbsc.com/rasp/  courtesy of Steve Paavola)
+   SeeYou turnpoints can be imported to the app.
+Tasks can then be defined and overlaid on the RASP forecast.
-1. METAR and TAF (from aviationweather.gov)
+2. METAR and TAF (from aviationweather.gov)
-2. Satellite images for visibile, water vapor and infrared color/bw images.
+3. Satellite images for visibile, water vapor and infrared color/bw images.
 Satellite images are animated. (aviationweather.gov)
-3. New England soaring forecasts from Greater Boston Soaring Club RASP (http://www.soargbsc.com/rasp/  courtesy of Steve Paavalo)
 4. Options to start browsers to display either Dr. Jacks and/or SkySight

 Currently project involves: